Orbit Parametrizations for K3 Surfaces: Doubly-triply symmetric penteracts: Sym2(2) (x) Sym3(2)

 \section{Doubly-triply symmetric penteracts: \texorpdfstring{$\Sym^2(2) \otimes \Sym^3(2)$}{Sym2(2) (x) Sym3(2)}}

 We now study penteracts that are symmetric in the first two coordinates and also symmetric in the last three coordinates.
-The orbits of the space of doubly-triply symmetric penteracts are related to certain K3 surfaces with N\'eron-Severi rank at least 15 over $\fdbar$:
+We prove that the orbits of the space of doubly-triply symmetric penteracts are related to certain K3 surfaces with N\'eron-Severi rank at least 15 over $\fdbar$.
+Note that these penteracts also have an interpretation as bidegree $(2,3)$ curves in $\Proj^1 \times \Proj^1$, which can be used to connect the moduli space below with the universal Picard scheme $\Pic^1_{\sM_2}$ over the moduli space of genus $2$ curves.

 \begin{theorem} Let $V = \Sym^2 V_1\otimes\Sym^3 V_2$ for $2$-dimensional $\fd$-vector spaces $V_1$ and $V_2$.
 Let $G'$ be the group $\Gm \times \GL(V_1) \times \GL(V_2)$, and let $G$ be the quotient of $G'$ by the kernel of the multiplication map $\Gm \times \Gm \times \Gm \to \Gm$ given by $(\gamma_1, \gamma_2, \gamma_3) \mapsto \gamma_1 \gamma_2^2 \gamma_3^3$.
 Let $\Lambda$ be the lattice whose Gram matrix is